 Foods rich in choline are pasteurized milk, beef, eggs, peanuts, and soy products.

-Vitamin C helps in the establishment of a healthy immune system, which fights off infections1.
+Vitamin C is a pregnancy nutrition that helps in the establishment of a healthy immune system, which fights off infections1

 Foods rich in vitamin c are citrus fruits and juices, strawberries, broccoli, and tomatoes.

 You should make sure to follow the recommendations of your healthcare provider.
 Remember that the key to good pregnancy nutrition for you and your developing baby is to consume in moderation.

 1.“Nutrition During Pregnancy Frequently Asked Questions: Pregnancy.”
 The American College of Obstetricians and Gynecologists.
 Accessed 07 August 2020 from:

 2.“Pregnancy diet: Focus on these essential nutrients.”
 Mayo Clinic.
 Accessed 07 August 2020 from: